Reactive-Network/documentation/docs/docs/subscriptions.md

 ## Dynamic Subscriptions

-Subscriptions are managed via the system contract accessible only from the Reactive Network.
-Events are sent to the ReactVM's contract copy, which has no system contract in it.
-To handle dynamic subscriptions and unsubscriptions based on incoming events, callbacks must be sent from the ReactVM to the Reactive Network.
+Subscriptions in the Reactive Network are managed through a system contract, which is accessible only from the network.
+Events are sent to the ReactVM's contract copy, which has no direct access to the system contract.
+Therefore, dynamic subscriptions and unsubscriptions based on incoming events must be handled via callbacks.

-The `react()` method handles incoming events and checks whether `topic_0` indicates a `subscribe` or `unsubscribe` event.
-If so, it generates a callback to the Reactive Network.
+The `react()` method processes incoming events and checks if `topic_0` indicates a `subscribe` or `unsubscribe` event.
+If so, it generates a callback to the Reactive Network to manage the subscription.

-The `subscribe()` and `unsubscribe()` methods can only be invoked within the Reactive Network via a callback.
-They interact with the system contract to subscribe to or unsubscribe from approval events for specific addresses.

 ```solidity
 function react(